SwayamGupta12345/drid-project-in-pygame/README.md

      ```
    - Alternatively, download the ZIP file from the GitHub page and extract it.

-2. **Extract the `images.zip`**:
+2. **Extract the `rest images.zip`**:
-   - Unzip `images.zip` and make sure all the extracted files are placed in the same directory as the other game files.
+   - Unzip `rest images.zip` and make sure all the extracted files are placed in the same directory as the other game files.

 3. **Run the Game**:
    - Navigate to the directory containing all the files.